hyhse/practical-python/Notes/01_Introduction/01_Python.md

 >>>
 ```

-Yes, you just downloaded a web page, parsed an XML document, and
+Yes, you just downloaded a web page, parsed`解析` an XML document, and
 extracted some useful information in about 6 lines of code.
 The data
 you accessed is actually feeding the website
 <http://ctabustracker.com/bustime/home.jsp>.
 Try it again and watch